Here are the main reasons, you would want FastTrack Automation Studio instead of Desktop Authority (DA):

 clients are installing at the time, when a "slot" is needed.

-On the "Software Deploy" page you set up software that you would like to install on clients.
+On the "Software Deployment" page you set up software that you would like to install on clients.
 You simply point to an MSI file on your network using UNC and the GUI will

 automatically fill in the information.
 In the case below, we pointed to the Adobe Reader MSI file.
 Once you click "OK" you will be asked for conditions to install,